AdobeDocs/experience-manager-screens.en/help/user-guide/developing-custom-component-tutorial-develop.md

 ## Overview {#overview}

 This tutorial is intended for developers who are new to AEM Screens.
-In this tutorial a simple "Hello World" component is built for a Sequence channel in AEM Screens.
-A dialog allows authors to update the text displayed.
+In this tutorial, a simple "Hello World" component is built for a Sequence channel in AEM Screens.
+A dialog box lets authors update the displayed text.

 ![overviewhellow](assets/overviewhellow.png)